Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Discussion and improvement

 This work is the first attempt to find lens candidates with ResNet based on spectroscopic-selection.
-Our strategy still has very large development space.
-The first problem to overcome is the noise.
-During the repeating experiments, we find the spectra with too much noise could decrease the accuracy, therefore we reject the wavelength range of 3600\r{A} $<\lambda<$ 3800\r{A}.
+Our strategy still has a large improvement space.
+The first problem is the noise.
+During the repeating experiments, we find the spectra with too large noise could decrease the accuracy.
 The second problem is the subsequent selections.
-Our ResNet can successfully find the spectra with emissions from a different redshift, but it can not judge whether they are Ly$\alpha$ emissions from higher redshift or [O{\uppercase\expandafter{\romannumeral2}}] emissions from lower redshift.
-Therefore, after the ResNet selection, several subsequent selections used in previous work is needed.
-If we want to use ResNet to directly find the emissions with skewness bigger than 0, building the emissions with skewed profile and classifying the train data to 3 class is an approach.
-The first class is the spectra with no emissions, the second is the spectra with skewed emissions which have negative skewness and the third is the spectra with skewed emission which have positive skewness.
+Our ResNet can successfully find the spectra with emission lines from different redshifts, but it can not judge whether they are Ly$\alpha$ lines from higher redshift or [O{\uppercase\expandafter{\romannumeral2}}] lines from lower redshift.
+Therefore, after the ResNet selection, several subsequent selections are needed.
+If we want to use ResNet to directly find the emission lines with skewness bigger than 0, building the lines with skewed profile and classifying the train data to 3 classes is an approach, the spectra with no emission lines, the spectra with negative skewness lines and the spectra with positive skewness lines.
 However, this approach still needs subsequent selections and seems unnecessary in this work.
-An alternative method is to use a regression ResNet model to give the redshift of the source galaxies.
+An alternative method is using a regression ResNet model to give the redshifts of the source galaxies.
 This method requires the whole spectrum.
-We hope the regression model could learn the redshift of the source through the relative position of multiple emissions.
+We hope the regression model could learn the redshift of the source through the relative position of multiple emission lines.
 However, to overcome the data imbalance, a regression model is more difficult than a classification model.